Multi-class Temporal Logic Neural Networks: Case study

 We test our algorithm on a 5-fold cross-validation and report the average training time and average misclassification rate $MCR$.
 The misclassification rate $MCR$ is defined as:

 where $N$ is the number of samples in the dataset.
+The initialization of the multi-class NN-TLI, the batch size, and the number of training epochs are consistent for all cases.
 The results are shown in Table \ref{table:naval class result}-\ref{table:naval attribute3 result}.
 Using the attribute-based coding matrix, we can reach zero misclassification rate with less training time since there are fewer binary classifiers to learn compared to the class-based coding matrix.
 The attribute learning can also provide more concise STL formulae to interpret the features that are easy for humans to understand.